 Parades & Fireworks

 The Magic Kingdom currently hosts a daily parade called "Disney's Festival of Fantasy".
-At night the Magic Kingdom currently hosts the fabulous "Wishes" fireworks display.
-Commencing 4 November 2016 is a new evening projection show called "Once Upon A Time".
+At night the Magic Kingdom currently hosts the 'Happily Ever After' fireworks display, which replaced the long-standing spectacular 'Wishes' performance.

 There is a very wide array of dining experiences available in the Magic Kingdom park.
 These range from snack food to full restaurant dining.
 For details of the main dining facilities please click on the Dining Link from our Menu.